-To effectively radiate ultrasound into the air, the CH101 is manufactured in such a way that the PMUT is not completely stressisolated from the package.
+To effectively radiate ultrasound into the air, the CH201 and ICU-20201 are manufactured in such a way that the PMUT is not completely stress-isolated from the package.
 One integration requirement arising from this feature is that there is a limit to the amount of residual force that can be applied to the sensor before it results in excessive change in the PMUT's acoustic characteristics.
-For sensor configurations that are sensitive to operating frequency, such as in Pitch-Catch, the maximum allowed residual force during operation is 50 grams-force.
-For all other sensor configurations where the operating frequency is not critical, the maximum allowable residual force during operation is 150 grams-force.
-It is acceptable to temporarily exceed these values when the sensor is not in operation, such as during assembly, as long as the excess force is reduced or removed afterwards (i.e. there are no excess residual stresses/forces on the sensor after assembly).
+The maximum allowable residual force during operation is 150 grams-force.
+It is acceptable to temporarily exceed this value when the sensor is not in operation, such as during assembly, if the excess force is reduced or removed afterwards (i.e. there are no excess residual stresses/forces on the sensor after assembly).
 It is critical that there is no excess residual assembly force above the maximum allowable value on the sensor once assembly is complete.

-Sensor Configuration Max Assembly Force (grams-force) Max Allowable Frequency Shift Due to Assembly (Hz)
+Max Assembly Force (grams-force) Max Allowable Frequency Shift Due to Assembly (Hz) 150 1500

-Pulse-Catch 50 750

-Pitch-Echo 150 1500

-Table 5.
+Table 6.
 Summary of maximum allowable residual assembly force.